© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm Nash Defended Enclosure is a scheduled monument protected by Cadw under reference GM614.
 View the official record →

-Cwm Nash Defended Enclosure is a prehistoric promontory fort located inland in Wales, designated as a Scheduled Ancient Monument under the reference GM614.
+Cwm Nash Defended Enclosure is a prehistoric promontory fort situated in inland Wales, designated as a Scheduled Ancient Monument under Cadw reference GM614.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM614.

 Cwm Nash Defended Enclosure dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm Nash Defended Enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM614.